giangvu/giangvu/README.md

-- 👋 Hi, I’m @giangvu, currently working as a Software Engineer at [Shopee Singapore](https://en.wikipedia.org/wiki/Shopee)
+- 👋 Hi, I’m @giangvu
+- 🛄 I'm currently working as a Software Engineer at [Shopee Singapore](https://en.wikipedia.org/wiki/Shopee)
 - 👀 I’m interested in building highly scalable and available back-end microservice
 - 📫 Please feel free to reach out to me on [Linkedin](https://www.linkedin.com/in/vugiang/)